Commercial awareness and how to achieve it, by trainee solicitors and law recruiters

 'During our assessment day, we ask aspiring trainees to participate in an exercise that involves advising on a fictitious global transaction.
 These exercises often draw out candidates who have a better understanding of what’s important to the client and how law firms operate.
 We’re not expecting candidates to have all of the right answers, but someone who can identify the key elements that need to be considered in a transaction is impressive.
 It demonstrates that they are asking the right questions and thinking things through in advance.'

 There are ways to improve your commercial awareness and organise your thoughts when reading about companies in the news.
-In her commercial awareness workshop at the TARGETjobs Law How to Get Hired Event at Bristol University, Monika Ciereszko, graduate recruitment adviser at Shearman & Sterling, recommended asking yourself the following questions when reading about an organisation in the press:
+In her commercial awareness workshop at a recent TARGETjobs Law How to Get Hired Event, Monika Ciereszko, graduate recruitment adviser at Shearman & Sterling, recommended asking yourself the following questions when reading about an organisation in the press:

 - What is the organisation there to do?